The Danger of Neglecting Church

 Howard

-Concerning The Times and our ministry friends our resources page are excellent places to access solid Bible teaching, but we are not to be a substitute for your local church fellowship.
+Concerning The Times and our ministry friends, our resources page is an excellent place to access solid Bible teaching, but we are not to be a substitute for your local church fellowship.

 About Howard Green